jeremyndeby/Toulouse_Apt_Rental_Price/README.md

 3. To provide an interactive geographic map to get more familiar with the different neighborhoods of the city.

 ## Predicting Rental Price
 After the data has been scraped, it is a natural progression to explore and model the relationships between the property features and the rental prices.
-Four different types of algorithms were used to train the models which consist of three machine learning (ML) and one deep learning (DL) algorithm.
-This project focuses on comparing the performance and results of these four algorithms instead of explaining the theory behind the algorithms as it assumes that readers already familiar with these algorithms.
-For readers who are in a hurry, feel free to dive straight into section 5.
-Discussion and Conclusion.
+Seven different types of algorithms were used to train the models.
+We will focus on comparing the performance and results of the following seven algorithms:

 1. Linear Regression
 2. Lasso